teetsjeremy/fullstack-project/README.md

     2. Remove items from the cart and verify that the item is no longer in the "cart"
     3. Update quantities of items in the cart and verify the quanitiy actually changes

+4. Patterns
+    1. click on patterns tab
+    2. Try to submit empty form and verify an error message occurs
+    3. Try to submit completed form and verify a success message appears

 ## Deployment